Depart London Heathrow – 14:35

 Journey time – 10 hours 35 minutes

-The drive to your first hotel is a very straight forward as Phoenix is close to the beautiful desert resort of Scottsdale.
-You should just be in time for sunset across the spectacular desert scenery, look out for those iconic Cactus and perhaps the odd cowboy?!?!
+On arrival the drive to your first hotel is a very straight forward as Phoenix is close to the beautiful desert resort of Scottsdale.
+You should just be in time for sunset across the spectacular desert scenery, look out for those iconic cacti and perhaps the odd cowboy…

 Overnight – Scottsdale